Toll25/BeaconCalculator/README.md

 For further information check out the docs.

+# Optional Features

+- `serde`: Derives Serialize and Deserialize for custom datatypes

 # Disclaimer

 This project is not affiliated with, endorsed by, or associated with Microsoft or Mojang.